DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

 - Environmental sustainability affects rental properties:
   - Buildings that waste energy are more expensive to operate = lower net operating income to investors
   - Tenants are now demanding high standards of energy efficiency and assurances of healthy working conditions in the buildings they lease
-  - Government funding may be available to make existing buildings more efficiente.g. solar hot water grants
+  - Government funding may be available to make existing buildings more efficient e.g. solar hot water grants

 ### Tenants